-It can be helpful to check a dictionary for the exact meaning of a word like burden, in order to understand if the words used to define the word have special significance for an understanding of a specific problem.
-In the case of “burden” the dictionary captured the essence of this blog.
+It can be helpful to check a dictionary for the exact meaning of a word like "burden" in order to understand if the words used to define the term have special significance for an understanding of a specific problem.
+In the case of “burden,” the dictionary captured the essence of this blog.
 The first definition is simple and benign: “Something that is carried.”
-The definition continues with; “Something that is emotionally difficult to bear, a source of great worry or stress.”
+The definition continues with, “Something that is emotionally difficult to bear, a source of great worry or stress.”
 It ends with various synonyms of burden such as “affliction, cross, trial” and notes, “these nouns denote something onerous or troublesome.”

 Imagine being a child and feeling that you are a burden.

 The story of Lisa serves as a good example.
-Lisa is a sixty-one year old woman, still married to the same man for the last forty years, mother of two grown daughters, and grandmother of four grandchildren.
-She holds a degree in accounting and has worked for the same firm for the last fifteen years.
-She sought therapy at the suggestion of her internist who saw her physical complaints and difficulties strongly tied to an increasing level of stress she had been experiencing, coupled with her covert references to intense feelings of loneliness. isolation and alienation.
+Lisa is a 61-year-old woman, still married to the same man for the last 40 years, mother of two grown daughters, and grandmother of four grandchildren.
+She holds a degree in accounting and has worked for the same firm for the last 15 years.
+She sought therapy at the suggestion of her internist, who saw her physical complaints and difficulties strongly tied to an increasing level of stress she had been experiencing, coupled with her covert references to intense feelings of loneliness, isolation and alienation.

-For some time we had been focusing on her being the perennial caretaker, going back to when, as an eight-year old child, she had played -- or had actually become -- caretaker to her younger brother.
+For some time, we had been focusing on her being the perennial caretaker, going back to when, as an 8-year-old child, she had played – or had actually become – caretaker to her younger brother.
 Both parents had demanding jobs and both were active in various interests outside of the home.
-Assuming responsibilities too early as a child often leads to later issues for the adult including being taken for granted and being taken advantage of.
+Assuming responsibilities too early as a child often leads to later issues for the adult, including being taken for granted and being taken advantage of.

 When I suggested the possibility that her history of needing to be a responsible caretaker at such a young age could be causing some of her current stress, Lisa assured me that she and her brother were well taken care of by a series of women specifically hired to take care of them.
 To my mind, in spite of the presence of these women, her excessive caretaking, tied to beliefs she might have internalized as a child, could still explain some of her feelings.
 Remember, children think concretely and in egocentric ways and her childhood history could have led to a distorted belief of being that is now being played out in adulthood.